iomesh/docs/docs/basic-concepts/basic-concepts.md

 **Volume Mode**

-An optional API parameter that describes the specific mode for a specific persistent volume.
+An optional API parameter that describes the specific mode for a persistent volume.
 Kubernetes supports `Filesystem` and `Block` as `volumeModes`.

 - `filesystem`: A volume with volume mode set to `filesystem` is mounted to a directory by the pod.
 - `block`: Use a volume as a raw block device which provides the pod the fastest possible way to access a volume, without any filesystem layer between the pod and the volume.